ischurov/ilya.schurov.com-hugo-academic/content/post/adjoint-method/index.md

 \end{equation}
 $${{< /math >}}

-We used a lot of informal derivations with “approximate equal” signs that does not count as a rigorous proof.
+We used a lot of informal derivations with “approximately equal” signs that do not count as rigorous proof.
 (Do not try to sell it to your Calculus professor, unless it's me!)
 They can be easily replaced with several applications of the chain rule, but I want to make clear where each term in this formula came from, and it was easier to do that with the informal picture.

 {{< callout note >}}

 Let's look at the last formula again.
 We see that to find a derivative of the network with respect to the parameter $\theta$, we have to account for two effects:

-1. Change of the parameter $\theta$ affects output of a particular layer.
+1. Change of the parameter $\theta$ affects the output of a particular layer.

-2. Change of the output of a layer affects outputs of the subsequent layers, even if we ignore change of the parameter for them.
+2. Change of the output of a layer affects outputs of the subsequent layers, even if we ignore the change of the parameter for them.

 The first effect is addressed by $\partial f_\theta^i / \partial \theta$ multipliers.
 The second effect is addressed by $\partial f_\theta^i / \partial h^{i-1}$ multipliers.
 The derivative is a sum of the corresponding effects for each layer.